Mitchell, Queensland: Heritage listings

+Mitchell State School (1914 Building) at 105 Cambridge Street (26.488°S 147.9713°E) was listed on the Queensland Heritage Register in 1994, but the building was removed as part of approved development and its heritage listing cancelled in 2015.

 Amenities

-Mitchell is home to the Booringa Heritage Museum housed in the old Council workshop building.
+Mitchell is home to the Booringa Heritage Museum housed in the old Booringa Shire Council workshop building.

 The Maranoa Regional Council operates a public library and the Maranoa Art Gallery at the old Maranoa Theatre building in Cambridge Street.
 From here it provides public WiFi by way of a high speed ISDN Internet Connection (powered through the National Broadband Network) to Brisbane.

 St Columba's Catholic Church is at 86 Alice Street (26.482887°S 147.9733°E).

 All Saints' Anglican Church is at 118 Alice Street (26.485611°S 147.9745°E).

 The Mitchell branch of the Queensland Country Women's Association has its rooms at 87 Cambridge Street.

 Education

-Mitchell State School is a government primary and secondary (Prep-10) school for boys and girls at 105 Cambridge Street (26.4885°S 147.9715°E).
+Mitchell State School is a government primary and secondary (Prep–10) school for boys and girls at 105 Cambridge Street (26.4885°S 147.9715°E).
 In 2017, the school had an enrolment of 132 students with 16 teachers (13 full-time equivalent) and 15 non-teaching staff (10 full-time equivalent).
 In 2018, the school had an enrolment of 137 students with 15 teachers (13 full-time equivalent) and 14 non-teaching staff (10 full-time equivalent).
 Students come from Mitchell, Mungallala, Amby and surrounding properties.
 Students in Years 11 and 12 are taken by bus to Roma State College in Roma.

-St Patrick's Primary School is a Catholic primary (Prep-6) school for boys and girls at 100 Alice Street (26.4841°S 147.9737°E).
+St Patrick's Primary School is a Catholic primary (Prep–6) school for boys and girls at 100 Alice Street (26.4841°S 147.9737°E).
 In 2017, the school had an enrolment of 37 students with 2 teachers and 6 non-teaching staff.
 In 2018, the school had an enrolment of 32 students with 4 teachers (3 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).

 A major language revival effort has been under way in Queensland schools since St Patrick's School started teaching the Gunggari language around 2013.
 Since then, Mitchell State School has also started teaching Gunggari.